TheOdinProject/curriculum/frameworks/frameworks-project.md

 <div class="lesson-content__panel" markdown="1">
 1. Select one of the big 3 frameworks.
 2. For this assignment you'll be recreating one of our previous assignments using your framework of choice.. so look back at your previous work and select a project.
-I'd suggest either the library or the restraunt page.
+I'd suggest either the library or the restaurant page.
 If you want to do the todo-list I'd suggest just doing a simplified version without projects.
 3. The actual implementation is up to you, but before you start consider which elements in your project are going to be their own components.
 Having a general idea of how your app is going to be organized is a great way to get started.
 [This article](https://reactjs.org/docs/thinking-in-react.html) while being about react is relevant for any of these frameworks.
 Read that and notice how they break the UI down into components.
 4. Build it baby!
 Good luck!
 </div>